 Applicants in 2019 and beyond will only require 3 of 6 social science credits prior to program admission, although they may take all 6 credits if they wish.

-Information for prospective students completing year 1 and 2 at other institutions
+NOTES: Course information for prospective students completing year 1 and 2 at other institutions

 *Courses that transfer as MICB 201 (microbiology) are acceptable in lieu of BIOL 112.
 Consult the online BC Transfer Guide for more information.